Oakwood Hall

 Oakwood Hall, Bingley, West Yorkshire, England is a 19th-century mansion with interior fittings by the Victorian architect William Burges.
-The hall was constructed in 1864 by Knowles and Wilcox of Bradford for Thomas Garnett, a prosperous textile merchant.
+The hall was constructed in 1864 by George Knowles and William Wilcock of Bradford for Thomas Garnett, a prosperous textile merchant.
 The style is "conventionally dour Gothic".

 Garnett had the interiors designed by Burges, who contributed a fireplace, and by Morris & Co., for whom Edward Burne-Jones created the stained glass St. George in the staircase window, whilst Morris himself has been credited with the surrounding images of The Four Seasons.

 The Hall is a Grade II Listed Building as at 6 November 1973 and is now a hotel.